-A full VCAL certificate is made up of ten units of made up of class time and homework/project/study time.
+A full VCAL certificate is made up of ten units of class time and homework/project/study time.
 The units comprise a combination of four curriculum areas called strands:

 - 1. Literacy (English) and Numeracy (Maths)

 - 2. Industry Specific Skills (units from a Vocational Education and Training course)

 - 3. Work Related Skills

 - 4. Personal Development Skills